 The sustainable industrial use of AM technologies requires research, development and optimization of the elementary process steps and of the process chain as a whole.
 Consequently, leading industrialized nations around the world have deployed AM Lighthouse Initiatives.
-For example, the United Kingdom has made a considerable investment in advanced manufacturing research facilities in Nottingham (80 million GBP) and Sheffield (47 million GBP).
-The research activities of these facilities are being supported with an additional 22 million GBP from the industry sector.
-In the USA, the National Additive Manufacturing Innovation Institute was founded (50 million USD) as part of the "America Makes" initiative for the purpose of coordinating the national AM activities of universities and industrial sectors.
-Activities in the USA are strengthened by partnerships between national laboratories (Lawrence
+For example, the United Kingdom has made a considerable investment in advanced manufacturing research facilities in Nottingham (80 million GBP1) and Sheffield (47 million GBP2).
+The research activities of these facilities are being supported with an additional 22 million GBP from the industry sector.3 In the USA, the National Additive Manufacturing Innovation Institute was founded (50 million USD) as part of the "America Makes" initiative for the purpose of coordinating the national AM activities of universities and industrial sectors.
+Activities in the USA are strengthened by partnerships between national laboratories (Lawrence quality when implementing permanently defined manufacturing processes, when dealing with innovative materials, in the standardization of manufacturing processes and when considering compliance with valid standards.
+This requires the training of new specialist staff in order to guarantee the competitiveness of companies in the course of the transformation to Industry 4.0.

 Livermore, Los Alamos) and leading universities and supported by strategic research funding (e.g., PSAAP).
-The "Made in China 2025" plan also provides for a national "Additive Manufacturing Technology Research Program", launched in 2016 with a volume of more than 50 million euros over a period of five years.
+The "Made in China 2025" plan also provides for a national "Additive Manufacturing Technology Research Program", launched in 2016 with a volume of more than 50 million euros over a period of five years.4